danchoi/fredit/README.md

 "Chad."
 Chad:

 * is not a Ruby or Rails programmer
-* but knows HTML and CSS
+* knows HTML and CSS
 * can make sense of ERB and Rails partials after a few minutes of explanation
 * can use a web browser interface to edit files

-One alternative here would be to set up a full development environment
+One option here is to set up a full Rails development environment on Chad's computer.
+But this would involve a lot of hand-holding.
+Chad is not familiar with Linux or git.
+So I would have to teach Chad a lot of things just to get to the point where he could edit the view files and the stylesheet: how to check out the application code from the git repository, how to start the Rails app, how to run migrations, and lots of other stuff.

 ## Install